VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 See [Robot plugin](https://github.com/JetBrains/intellij-ui-test-robot)
 and [a preso on testing UI of IntelliJ Plugins](https://slides.com/plipski/intellij-plugin-ui-testing) for more details.

-### macOS
+#### macOS

-It is not possible to run `uiTest` gradle task in display mode `Xvfb` on macOS systems directly via `./gradlew`.
+It is not possible to run `uiTest` Gradle task in display mode `Xvfb` on macOS systems directly via `./gradlew`.
-You can run UI tests inside docker container (based on `gitmachete/intellij-plugin-ci` image) or using a Linux virtual machine.
+You can run UI tests inside Docker container (based on `gitmachete/intellij-plugin-ci` image) or using a Linux virtual machine.
 Sample configuration for launching docker container is shown below.
 Environment variables `UID` and `GID` placed into the container will be the user and group identifiers of the files created inside it.
 In example below, current working directory navigates to top-level directory of the project.
 When starting the container we should care about setting environment variable `IDEPROBE_PATHS_BASE` to the directory to which the user whose `UID` and `GID` was passed to the container has access to (e.g. user's home directory).